getappmap/appmap/README.md

 # AppMap data specification

-The AppMap data specification outlines a standard JSON data format that contains detailed information of an application's runtime code execution, data snapshots and metadata.
-This data can be used to generate analytics and visualizations of code architecture and behavior.
+The AppMap data specification is a JSON schema that contains detailed information of an application's runtime code execution, data snapshots and metadata.
+This data can be used to visualize and analyze code architecture, design, and behavior.

 This repository serves as the home project for the AppMap data specification.
-For more information on the AppMap framework, visit [appmap.io](https://appmap.io).
+For more information on the AppMap platform, visit [appmap.io](https://appmap.io).

 ## File structure